John Maynard Keynes – British economist – Father of Keynesian Economics is on the left.

 John Maynard Keynes, the British economist, whose writings advised President Roosevelt about improving the economy during the Great Depression, wrote that an economy gets into trouble when it’s members save excessively, all at the same time, for too long.
 My point is that if people are encouraged by the tax code to create too much debt (money) in the private sector, for too long, the economy also gets into trouble.

 Too much debt in the private sector can create a financial crisis.
-This point is supported by work by Professor Steve Keen, Professor Minsky, Professor Ann Pettifor, and other economist in the past, and present.
+This point is supported by work by Professor Steve Keen, Professor Minsky, and Professor Ann Pettifor.
 Here is a video by Prof. Keen youtu.be/aWgjM31Ss5I?a (copy and then put in your browser).
-Ann Pettifor, and Prof. Keen have many other videos posted on UTube, and on the internet.
+Ann Pettifor and Prof. Keen have many other videos posted on UTube, and on the internet.
 Their books are also available at Amazon.com They explain the technical basis of the argument about how money is created, how excessive private sector debt can create a financial crisis, and why money should be a part of our economic modeling.

-I present a possible cause, and solution to the problem of excessive debt (money) creation in the private sector.
-Main St. needs this information, and the 2% Appreciation/Inflation Tax Policy change now to create a sustainable recovery before the economy begins to heat up again, and another financial crises is created..
+I present a possible cause and solution to the problem of excessive debt (money) creation in the private sector.
+Main St. needs this information, and the 2% Appreciation/Inflation Tax Policy change now to create a sustainable recovery before the economy begins to heat up again, and another financial crisis is created.

-Zero percent long term capital gains tax rates on homes, and low tax rates on other long term capital gains for low income people should be retained to increase their wealth, so they can move up the economic ladder.
-Employee’s wages and disposable income must be maintained to have an economy that produces opportunity for all.
+Zero percent long-term capital gains tax rates on homes and low tax rates on other long-term capital gains for low-income people should be retained to increase their wealth, so they can move up the economic ladder.
+Employee’s wages and disposable income must be maintained to have an economy that produces an economic opportunity for all.